Trump Accounts: Why They’re Not Your Typical College Fund

 Phase One: The Growth Period

 The growth period runs from account creation through December 31 of the year in which the child turns 17.
-During this period, families and employers may contribute up to $5,000 annually,[4] with inflation adjustments starting in 2027.[5]
-The federal government will make a one-time $1,000 contribution for children born between 2025 and 2028.
+During this period, families and employers may contribute up to $5,000 annually, with inflation adjustments beginning after in 2027.[4]
+In addition, the federal government will make a one-time $1,000 contribution for children born between 2025 and 2028.

-Trump accounts may only hold mutual funds or exchange-traded funds (ETFs) that track US equity indexes.
-Actively managed portfolios, alternative assets, and volatility-reduction strategies don’t make the cut.
+During the growth period, Trump accounts may only invest in specified low-cost mutual funds or exchange-traded funds (ETFs) that track broad U.S. equity indexes.
+That materially narrows the available investment menu relative to many taxable or custodial accounts.
 What’s more, distributions are prohibited during the growth period, meaning beneficiaries may not access the funds during this phase.

 Phase Two: The IRA Period

-Beginning January 1 of the year a beneficiary turns 18, a Trump account enters its IRA period.
-Assets may roll into an IRA established for the child, where standard IRA contributions and investment rules apply—but with caveats.
+Beginning January 1 of the year a beneficiary turns 18, a Trump account generally becomes subject to the rules applicable to traditional IRAs, subject to certain special coordination and reporting rules.
 Namely: Trump accounts may not accept SEP or SIMPLE IRA contributions, and they must be tracked separately from other IRA assets.
+At that point, the special growth-period investment restrictions cease to apply.
 While beneficiaries may continue contributing up to earned‑income and contribution limits, withdrawals are taxed as ordinary income.
 And, barring exceptions, early distributions taken before age 59½ trigger a 10% penalty.

 Should Trump Accounts Be Used for Educational Expenses?